-Development of expressive and receptive skills through the use of classifiers, mime, and analysis of American Sign Language (ASL) literature, poetry and film.
+Development of expressive and receptive skills through the use of classifiers, mime and analysis of American Sign Language (ASL) literature, poetry and film.
 Includes direct address, physical representations, spatial representations, perspective, and traditional deaf folklore.
 This course is taught in ASL.
-This course is identical to ASL 215.
+ASL 215 and ITP 215 are identical.

-ITP 220 INTERPRETING I (4)
+ITP 220 AMERICAN SIGN LANGUAGE INTERPRETING I (4)

-Prerequisite(s): ASL 202 and ASL 210
+Prerequisite(s): ASL 210 and either ASL 202 or fourth-semester proficiency.

 Practical experience in consecutive and simultaneous interpreting in increasingly complex and diverse materials.
-Includes text analysis and review, development of interpreting skills such as cloze, short-term memory, chunking, shadowing, and dual task training.
+Includes text analysis and review, development of interpreting skills such as cloze, short-term memory, chunking, shadowing, and dual-task training.
 Also includes feedback on sign selection, expressiveness, clarity, fluency and speed.
+Additional lab hours may be required outside of class.